-Daniel Forman is a senior counsel in Proskauer’s Capital Markets Group.
+Daniel Forman is a partner in Proskauer’s Capital Markets Group.
 His practice focuses on securities offerings and related transactions, and he regularly represents issuers, sponsors, investors and underwriters in securities transactions including initial public offerings, secondary equity offerings, debt offerings, convertible note offerings, tender offers and consent solicitations, debt restructurings and private placements.
 He also counsels public companies on general corporate representation, SEC compliance, disclosure matters, mergers and acquisitions and complex securities law issues.
 Daniel has significant experience advising on transactions for companies in the life sciences, technology, consumer/retail, industrial, financial institutions and real estate sectors.

 Select representations include:

 Initial public offerings, debt offerings and follow-on offerings for:

 Numerous bulge-bracket and boutique investments banks in initial public offerings, debt offerings and follow-on offerings for:

 Daniel also regularly represents and advises issuers and underwriters on a variety of alternative offering types, including PIPEs, Confidentially Marketed Public Offerings (CMPOs), Registered Direct Offerings (RDOs), At-the-Market Offerings (ATMs), and special structures such as Special Purpose Acquisition Companies (SPACs) and Business Development Companies (BDCs).

 He is a co-author of Proskauer’s Annual U.S. IPO Study and has contributed articles to, among others, Lexis Practice Advisor (Top 10 Practice Tips: Emerging Growth Companies) and Global Legal Insights Initial Public Offerings 2018 Second Edition (Trends Shaping an Evolving IPO Market).